-Think of Google’s search engine less like a librarian and more like a detective.
-The old librarian simply matched the words you used to the words on a page.
-The new detective tries to understand the motive behind your query.
-It looks at context, behavior, and conversational language to figure out what problem you’re trying to solve.
+Google’s search engine is no longer a simple librarian matching words to a page.
+It’s now a detective trying to understand the motive behind every query.
+It analyzes context, behavior, and conversational language to figure out the real problem you’re trying to solve.
+This is the core of Google AI search intent.
 For your business, this means you need to create content that provides clear clues.
-This article will show you how Google’s AI deciphers intent and how you can optimize your website to provide the direct answers it’s looking for.
+This article will show you exactly how Google’s AI deciphers intent and how you can optimize your website to provide the direct answers it’s looking for.

 Key Takeaways